PawseySC/singularity-containers/_episodes/32-writable-containers.md

 ```
 {: .output}

 Here we have wrapped four commands into a single bash call from a container, just for the convenience of running it once.
+We've also defined shell variables for better clarity.
 What are the single commands doing?
 We are creating (and then deleting at the end) a service directory, `overlay_tmp/upper`, that will be used by the command `mkfs.ext3`.
 The `dd` command creates a file named `my_overlay`, made up of blocks of zeros, namely with `count` blocks of size `bs` (the unit here is *megabytes*); the product `count*bs` gives the total file size in bytes, in this case corresponding to *200 MB*.
 The command `mkfs.ext3` is then used to format the file as a *ext3* filesystem image, that will be usable by Singularity.
 Here we are using the service directory we created, `my_overlay`, with the flag `-d`, to tell `mkfs` we want the filesystem to be owned by the same owner of this directory, *i.e.* by the current user.
 If we skipped this option, we would end up with a filesystem that is writable only by *root*, not very useful.